onflow/flow/docs/content/kitty-items/next-steps.md

 ### Support naming service

 If an NFT is displayed, it shows who owns the NFT.
 This is mostly represented by a Flow account address, something that is cryptic and difficult to remember.
-Users will not be able to easily associate addresses with other people in the community, like their friends.
+Users will not be able to associate addresses with other people in the community, like their friends.
 That's the services like [.find](https://find.xyz/) come into play - they make it possible for users to claim usernames for their address.
 You could integrate with a naming service to display avatars and/or usernames instead of the cryptic addresses.

 ### Cutting edge: Support royalties